temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

-* `--activity-id` (string) - `ID` of the Activity to be failed.
+* `--activity-id` (string) -
+  `ID` of the Activity to be failed.
   Required.
-* `--detail` (string) - JSON data with the reason for failing the Activity
+* `--detail` (string) -
+  JSON data with the reason for failing the Activity.
-* `--identity` (string) - Identity of the user submitting this request
+* `--identity` (string) -
+  Identity of the user submitting this request.
-* `--reason` (string) - Reason for failing the Activity
+* `--reason` (string) -
+  Reason for failing the Activity.

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

 ### temporal batch: Manage Batch Jobs

 A batch job executes a single command affecting multiple Workflow Executions in tandem.
 You specify the Workflow Execution

 You select the Workflow Executions to include and the kind of batch job to apply.
 For example, cancel all the running 'YourWorkflow' Workflows:

 ```